Agnes Baldwin Alexander: Family tree

 Agnes Alexander is related to several notable people including: Amos Starr Cooke, David Dwight Baldwin, William Owen Smith, Samuel T. Alexander, Henry P. Baldwin, and Annie Montague Alexander.
 Her father's parents were William P. Alexander and Mary Ann McKinney, and her mother's parents were Dwight Baldwin and Charlotte Fowler.

 Works

-Prior to moving abroad, Miss Alexander owned a popular restaurant in Honolulu.
+Before moving abroad, Miss Alexander owned a popular restaurant in Honolulu.
 In 1912 she published a cookbook of her recipes entitled "How To Use Hawaiian Fruit".

-At the request of Shoghi Effendi Agnes Alexander wrote two histories: "Personal Recollections of a Bahá’í Life in the Hawaiian Islands: Forty Years of the Bahá’í Cause in Hawaii, 1902-1942" and "History of the Baháʼí Faith in Japan, 1914-1938".
+At the request of Shoghi Effendi, Agnes Alexander wrote two histories: "Personal Recollections of a Bahá’í Life in the Hawaiian Islands: Forty Years of the Bahá’í Cause in Hawaii, 1902-1942" and "History of the Baháʼí Faith in Japan, 1914-1938".
 Both of these volumes were published posthumously.